catfeeshing/SWFWaterHack-CropMapping/README.md

-# SWFWaterHack: Crop Mapping

-A project that predicts crops based on evapotransporation parameters.
+# SWFWaterHack: Predicting Crops from Rasterized Satellite Evaportranspiration Data with Random Forest, and Visualization using ArcGIS

+By Carolyn Cui, Luis Fujarte, Yulin Lin, Ryan Milstrey, Joshua Tapia

+---

+Our project predicts crops based on evapotransporation data and multiple additional environmental parameters.
+Trained on data from 100,000 fields in California's Central Valley, we can determine what type of crop is planted in a field, from six different categories and with just over 50% accuracy.

 ## Problem Statement

-Water management continues to be an issue in California, especially in the Central Valley and during periods of heavy rain.
+Water management is a persistent issue in California, and one that continues to grow with climate change, as we adapt to dealing with more unpredictable weather patterns and prolonged periods of drought.
+The problem becomes more pertinent in the Central Valley and during periods of heavy rain.
+The Central Valley's water demand is high due to farming, while heavy rain sometimes brings too much water, too soon.

 Determining what crops are planted in a field through remote methods could be an effective way to understand where resources can be diverted for better farming practices.
-Then, how can we combine modern tools with these datasets to assist in water management?
+Thus, we aimed to identify a potential solution that combines these datasets with modern tools.

 ## Our Approach